mix-blockchain/mix-docs/item_store.rst

 Item Store
 ==========

-Item Store is the principle smart contract system for LINK.
+Item Store is the principle smart contract system for MIX.
 All base content is registered with Item Store. `IPFS <https://ipfs.io/>`_ is used as the storage layer.

 Useful links
 ------------